-The Head of the AMF Internal Audit Function has a direct and unfettered reporting line directly to his/her respective Audit Committee Chairman.
+The Head of the AMF Internal Audit Function has a direct and unfettered reporting line directly to his respective Audit Committee Chairperson.

-AMF's Internal Audit functionally reports through to the Global Head of Audit who reports to the Group Audit Committee Chairman.
+AMF's Internal Audit functionally reports through to the Global Head of Audit who reports to AXA Group Audit Committee Chairperson.